Hippocampome-Org/hco_dev_docs/docs/synaptic_probabilities/propagate_errors.md

 ## Step 6
 Export views into tables for perminant storage in the database.
 <br> The method of `SET STATEMENT max_statement_time=0 FOR SELECT * FROM \
 $DB.<table_name> INTO OUTFILE '$EXP_DIR/<table_name>.csv';" > export_table.sql` then `mysql -h $ADDR -u $USER -p$PASS $DB < export_table.sql` as included in build_prop_error.sh under the exporting tables section enables converting the views into tables.
 Once they are tables they can then be exported into csv files.
-Specifically, the csv files SynproCP.csv, SynproCPTotal.csv, SynproNOC.csv, SynproNOCTotal.csv, SynproNoPS.csv, and SynproNPSTotal.csv should be created.
+Specifically, the csv files SynproCP.csv, SynproCPTotal.csv, SynproNOC.csv, SynproNOCTotal.csv, SynproNoPS.csv, SynproNPSTotal.csv, and SynproPairsOrder should be created.
 Then those files should be tranfered to /iconv/latin1 of the csv2db software.
 The csv2db software will use those csv files to create tables for them when the database is built.

 ## Php files
 - Related php files are synapse_probabilities.php, synapse_probabilities_ps.php, synapse_probabilities_sd.php, synapse_probabilities_dal.php, synapse_probabilities_noc.php, synapse_probabilities_sypr.php